• Skip to primary navigation

 Cubed butternut squash on a brown cutting board with a knife next to it.

 1. Season the squash.
-Spread the cubes of squash onto a lined baking sheet, drizzle it with oil then season it with some salt and pepper and toss.
+Spread the cubes of squash onto a lined baking sheet, drizzle it with oil then season it with some salt and pepper and toss to coat it all.

-2. Roast.
-Cook the cubed squash in the oven at 400 degrees F for 25-30 minutes, until tender and slightly golden around the edges.
+2. Roast the squash.
+Cook the cubed squash in a 400°F preheated oven for 25-30 minutes, until fork tender and slightly golden around the edges.

 Cubed, seasoned uncooked squash on a baking sheet.